 Organisms can be easily dislodged once the boat is placed in drive and there is sufficient water flow through the running gear.

 The slick surface of PropOne reduces the adhesion of marine growth, such as barnacles, tubeworms, weed, slime will struggle to stick onto your running gear!
 With bonus benefits like:

-Please see our multilingual brief application guides and technical datasheet below for application instructions:
+Please see our multilingual brief application guides, technical datasheet and application video below for application instructions:

 You can also reach out to one of our PropOne accredited applicators.
 Accredited applicators are trained and supported by both Greencorp Marine and their local distributors.
 Should you wish to find an accredited applicator in your local area, please contact us and you will receive a list of applicators in your area.